SD-WAN security benefits go beyond improved network visibility, especially in a 5G environment

 In the throes of digital transformation, IT organizations must adjust their operations to rapidly deploy new applications and deliver a high quality of experience (QoE), whether in the data center or the cloud.
 Wide Area Networks (WAN) play a crucial role in connecting a distributed workforce to these mission-critical applications and maintaining business continuity.
 To adapt to these (and other) requirements, a growing number of businesses are implementing SD-WAN strategies.

-As organizations look at SD-WAN, they're addressing critical concerns including how to reduce attack surface growth stemming from the rapid expansion of IoT and edge computing.
+As organizations look at SD-WAN, they're addressing critical concerns including how to reduce attack surface growth stemming from the rapid expansion of IoT and wireless edge computing.
 Wired and wireless networks have been dealing with many of these issues for some time.
 However, enterprises need to be aware of applying security technology and methods.
 Let’s look at common SD-WAN security questions for hybrid WAN networking.

 What is SD-WAN?